Cypherock/sdk/apps/docs/src/apps/manager.md

 ## 2. Import Wallet

+**Wallet**: Represents a BIP39 wallet present on Cypherock X1 hardware.
+Each Cypherock X1 hardware can contain upto 4 wallets

 - Description: Get details of all the available wallet present on the device.
 - Parameters: `None`
 - Result: